creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-14-DeformableConvolutionalNetworks.md

 # Conclusions

-* The proposed method significantly improves the accuracy for image classficiation and object detection tasks.
+* The proposed method significantly improves the accuracy for image segmentation and object detection tasks.
 * Any kind of architecture using convolution and pooling can explore the benefits of Deformable ConvNets.